-Tournament Director Kevin Jenks likens the new venue for the 85th National Baseball Congress World Series to the Wichita baseball tournament getting a facelift.
-The history and many of the traditions of one of the longest-running sporting events in the country are still at its core, but it will look different to teams and fans.
+In a year when many streaks have been broken, the National Baseball Congress World Series is set for its 86th straight year in Wichita.
+The history and many of the traditions of one of the longest-running sporting events in the country are still at its core, but it will look different to teams and fans this year.

 In 1934, sporting goods salesman Raymond “Hap” Dumont convinced the city of Wichita to build a new stadium in order to host a national baseball tournament.
 The first NBC tournament was a huge risk on his part, as similar tournaments had failed miserably on both coasts.
 Securing Satchel Paige – considered the greatest pitcher of the day – that first year helped make the tournament an instant success.
 Paige struck out 60 batters and won four games, garnering national media coverage for the tournament.

 Since then, elite amateur, collegiate and semi-pro teams have come to Wichita for the NBC to compete for a national championship.
 The event showcases the best of the best: more than 800 NBC World Series players have gone on to play Major League Baseball, including current stars Aaron Judge, Albert Pujols and Paul Goldschmidt.